What is the difference between Fiber, Cable, DSL, and VDSL Internet?

 What are the limitations of Fiber Internet?

 Availability is the only real limitation of the Fiber Internet connection.
-As it is a relatively new technology (compared to DSL and cable Internet) and it lacks the appropriate infrastructure.
+It is a relatively new technology (compared to DSL and cable Internet) and lacks the appropriate infrastructure.
 Laying enough optic cables to connect cities and underserved areas is a real logistic challenge that happens slowly.
-So Fiber connection may not be provided at your office location by your Internet service provider yet.
+So Fiber connection may not be provided by your Internet service provider at your office location yet.

 In the beginning, Fiber Internet was an expensive service provided by few players on the market.
 In recent years, the number of Internet service vendors who offer it has grown; they have lowered the price of their Internet packages and improved the quality of the service.

 If your local Internet service providers offer Fiber Internet connection, you should compare the plans and choose the best one.
 Thus you have ensured a high-speed and high-quality Internet connection, which means improved productivity for your company.
 Check the Mixvoip special offer for all its Luxembourg customers – Giga for All!